Synthesizer Based Efficient Self-Attention for Vision Tasks: Results

-To make fair comparisons with the traditional self-attention modules, we choose a two-layer CNN as the baseline.
-The evaluation metric is the classification accuracy.
-Besides, we select \textbf{Transformer}\cite{vaswani2017attention_nips}, \textbf{Linformer}\cite{linformer}, and \textbf{Matrix Dense Synthesizer}\cite{synthesizer} to test their perturbation robustness in the same baseline structure.
+\begin{enumerate} \item Gaussian noise: random noise is added on every pixel of the input and we want to test whether the attention computed on the global scale out performs the split ones. \item Rotations and flips: once the rotations or flips are exerted, the order among channels would change correspondingly, while STT series treat the feature map on the whole. \end{enumerate} To ensure fair comparisons with traditional self-attention modules, we use a two-layer CNN as the baseline and evaluate performance based on classification accuracy.
+Besides, we select Transformer\cite{vaswani2017attention_NeurIPS}, Linformer\cite{linformer}, and Matrix Dense Synthesizer\cite{synthesizer} to test their robustness in the same baseline structure.

-About mentioned traditional self-attention modules, The \textbf{Transformer} and \textbf{Linformer} modules employ the dot-product to compute the similarity between token to token.
-And \textbf{Matrix Dense Synthesizer} also applies the synthesizer mechanism to replace the dot production, but it doesn't leverage the basic tensor synthesizer in their module.
+The Transformer and Linformer modules employ the dot-product to compute the similarity between token to token.
+And Matrix Dense Synthesizer also applies the synthesizer mechanism to replace the dot production, but it doesn't leverage the basic tensor synthesizer in their module.
 Through the comparison, we could prove our STT series satisfy the requirement to become a valuable alternative to the dot-product-based self-attention model.
 Moreover, it has better robustness performance.